Remitheunderappreciated/Survivor-Elite-4compmod/README.md

 Programmed by Kent Goninan, known as Ɽǝϻɨ

-This overhaul is a long time crafted blend of art and competitive practicality.
-Years of configuration mixing and level design is packaged within this repository.
-This is not meant to be zonemod, compete with zonemod, or replace zonemod.
-It's intended to be it's own competitive format that is based far from the vanille game.

-The goal is to make Left 4 Dead 2 fresh again for veteran players and create a gamemode for players who really like pushing themselves.
 Teams will have to talk amongst one another in order to address their movement and priorities before exiting the saferoom.

-The odds weigh against the survivor team.
+Resources are limited, so use them thoughtfully and strategically.
+If you need ammo, let the team know, someone will know where a supply is and if not maybe they will take the time to scavenge with you.

+Survivor Elite is built around a mixture of realism mode and advanced difficulty versus.

 This mod is currently unfinished.
 However, it is in a playable state.

+Development time 1.5 years.